HwnagYujeong0808/Optimal-real-time-electricity-pricing-models/final/readme.md

 ## Final presentation

+###  Topic
-###  Topic: Find any problem that can be solved by data mining techniques in one of business domains whatever.
++ Find any problem that can be solved by data mining techniques in one of business domains whatever.
 + Specify the problem in business areas
 +  Specify the goal and purpose of your project
 ###  Data